 With the Discovery Pico Laser, pigmentations and tattoos can cleared much faster than a Q-Switched Laser (i.e. lesser sessions).

 Dr. Tan prefers to tackle and clear pigmentation conditions within a few sessions of the Pico Laser, and maintain the results with regular sessions of the Q-Switched Laser.

-For patients seeking treatment for active acne, the Q-Switched Laser (or Pro-Yellow Laser) will still be the laser of choice, due to the higher amount of heat generated which kills P.acne bacteria, reduces inflammation, and shrinks oil glands.
+For patients seeking treatment for active acne, the Q-Switched Laser (or Pro-Yellow Laser) will still be the laser of choice.
+This is due to the higher amount of heat generated which kills P.acne bacteria, reduces inflammation, and shrinks oil glands.

-Have a discussion with our doctors about your concerns and condition over a consult to better understand which laser would be more beneficial for you.
+Have a discussion with our doctors about your concerns and condition to better understand which laser would be more beneficial for you.

-Benefits / What to expect from a Pico Laser
+Benefits / What to expect from a Picosecond Laser